vijaybioinfo/DICE_Lung/Heritability/cTWAS/README.md

     Metadata for telling Snakemake which GWAS–molecular trait prediction model combinations need to be run.
 This file provides necessary wildcards to the Snakefile.
 Additionally, GWAS_n needs to be listed here for heritability calculations.

-- envs
+- /Heritability/cTWAS/envs:

   ctwas.yaml

     cTWAS dependencies to be installed by mamba.

   SnakeMake.yaml

     A separate Snakemake environment needs to be created due to dependency conflicts when installed in the cTWAS environment.

-- scripts
+- /Heritability/cTWAS/scripts/

   Relevant cTWAS wrapper scripts written in R. Please refer to the script_params.md file for more information.

-- shell
+- /Heritability/cTWAS/shell

-  - jobs
+  - /shell/jobs

     Test.sh
       .sh file for running the Snakefile configured to Herman cluster settings.

-  - MANUAL_SLURM_ARRAY
+  - /shell/MANUAL_SLURM_ARRAY

-    Individual .sh files for running each R wrapper script manually if needed. e.g. 1_prepare_reference.sh
+    Individual .sh files for running each R wrapper script manually if needed.

+    e.g. 1_prepare_reference.sh

     Each file is configured to Herman cluster settings.

     Each .sh also corresponds to a Snakefile rule.

-  - profiles
+  - /shell/profiles

-    Files for configuring the Snakemake pipeline on a Herman cluster server. config.yaml
+    Files for configuring the Snakemake pipeline on a Herman cluster server.

+    config.yaml

     slurm-jobscript.sh

     status-sacct.sh

 - Snakefile